Call for Proposals: The 2007 Annual Meeting of the AHA

 Proposals must be submitted by midnight, Pacific Standard Time, on February 15, 2006.
 It will not be possible to submit proposals after that date.
 Those contemplating the holding of workshops (multiple sessions revolving around a single theme) should particularly note that such formats may require special organizational arrangements.
 They should, therefore, inform the Program Committee chairs (by e-mail—and not through the web-based system) by December 15, 2005, of their intention to propose such sessions.
 They can then send formal proposals for specific workshops (with all the required details) through the online proposal system (by the deadline of February 15, 2006).

 The committee will consider only complete panels or workshops (that is, those that include multiple presenters focusing on a topic or theme).
 Single-paper proposals for individual presentations will be considered only for poster sessions.
-Scholars wishing to find prospective co-panelists for putting together complete panels may find the "Panel Locator" (at http://www.historians.org/annual) helpful.
+Scholars wishing to find prospective co-panelists for putting together complete panels may find the "Panel Locator" helpful (at http://www.historians.org/annual).

 All persons appearing on the program must be members of the AHA; the only exceptions are foreign scholars and scholars from other disciplines.
 Questions about the content of proposals should be directed to the Program Committee co-chairs Carolyn Brown (email@example.com) and Barbara Welke (firstname.lastname@example.org).